 Helen is an associate at Handy Law working primarily on land use matters.
 She was previously a partner at Jursek Dennis and Gagnon, LLP, in Needham, MA.
 She is an active member of St. Martin’s Episcopal Church and serves on the Board of Governors at the Miriam Hospital.
 Prior to her election to the Providence City Council, Helen served on the Providence Zoning Board of Appeals and volunteered at the Crossroads domestic violence shelter and the legal clinic at Mathewson Street Church.
 Helen has also served on the boards of Beth-Israel Deaconess Glover Hospital and Planned Parenthood of Mid-Missouri and Kansas.

 Helen has always been committed to advocating for healthy communities, and served in elected office in Columbia, Missouri and Needham, Massachusetts.
 Helen received a BA from Colby College and earned a law degree at New England School of Law.

-Helen is married to Doug Anthony, MD, PhD, Chief of Pathology at Rhode Island and Miriam Hospitals, and they have four grown children.
+Helen is married to Doug Anthony, MD, PhD, Researcher and Professor of Pathology and Neurology at Brown University and Lifespan, and they have four grown children.
 Helen loves walking and biking Providence’s parks and trails, visiting Providence’s world-class restaurants and attending cultural events.

 Fight for Fiscal Responsibility